MEDICAL SECOND OPINION

 • General Health of the Patient: Cornea transplantation is generally performed on healthy individuals.
 Patients with chronic illnesses or weakened immune systems may have a lower success rate.

 • Surgical Technique: The surgical technique used for cornea transplantation can significantly affect the success of the transplantation.
-Proper surgical procedures and the use of appropriate surgical equipment can improve the success rate.
+Proper surgical procedures and appropriate surgical equipment can improve the success rate.

 • Follow-up and Treatment: The follow-up and treatment process after cornea transplantation is essential.
 The recipient should be regularly monitored and receive necessary treatments.
 Additionally, appropriate medication should be used to reduce the risk of infection after transplantation.